Redditor Refuses To Re-Home Her Dog Who Has Separation Anxiety For Her Sister Who Suffers Life-Threatening Allergies

 The OP was sympathetic and offered to help her look for a new apartment

-Dr. Sarah Thompson, a leading animal behaviorist, explains that separation anxiety in dogs is a complex condition that can stem from various factors, including early trauma or lack of socialization.
-Her research indicates that dogs with separation anxiety often exhibit behaviors such as excessive barking, destructive chewing, and even self-harm when left alone.
+Separation anxiety in dogs is a complex condition that can stem from various factors, including early trauma or lack of socialization.
+Research indicates that dogs with separation anxiety often exhibit behaviors such as excessive barking, destructive chewing, and even self-harm when left alone.

 Studies published in the Journal of Veterinary Behavior have found that these behaviors are not only distressing for the pet but can also create significant emotional challenges for their owners, particularly when considering rehoming.